Gas, bloating, and constipation.

-- Generally soil based organisms are better tolerated than conventional lactobacilli and bifidobacteria based probiotics
+- Generally, soil-based organisms are better tolerated than conventional lactobacilli and bifidobacteria-based probiotics

-- Probiotics should be pulsed in high doses on occasion, used sporadically and switched up every now and then - whenever possible try to avoid routine when using them
+- Probiotics should be pulsed in high doses on occasion, used sporadically, and switched up every now and then – whenever possible try to avoid routine when using them

 - Probiotics are NOT a substitute for fermented foods (more on this later)

-In reality you should be able to tolerate different forms of probiotics through your treatment.
+In reality, you should be able to tolerate different forms of probiotics through your treatment.

-Generally during the treatment phase I prefer to use soil based organisms.
+Generally, during the treatment phase, I prefer to use soil-based organisms.

-During the repopulation phase (as long as patients can tolerate it) I will also add in lactobacilli and bifidobacteria based probiotics.
+During the repopulation phase (as long as patients can tolerate it) I will also add in lactobacilli and bifidobacteria-based probiotics.

 This is also around the time I start using prebiotics to help naturally build up the beneficial bacterial levels.

-Further elaboration below:
+Further elaboration is below:

-Generally in SIBO soil based organisms tend to be better tolerated than other forms of probiotics.
+Generally, in SIBO, soil-based organisms tend to be better tolerated than other forms of probiotics.

-For this reason I tend to use these probiotics earlier in the course of treatment (even along WITH antibiotic therapy).
+For this reason, I tend to use these probiotics earlier in the course of treatment (even along WITH antibiotic therapy).

-Some soil based organisms do contain prebiotics which certain patients can be very sensitive to.
+Some soil-based organisms do contain prebiotics which certain patients can be very sensitive to.

 If you fall into this category you may need to hold off on the addition of antibiotics until your bacterial load has been reduced by dietary changes and antibiotics.

-You may notice that these probiotics have TONS of great reviews, probably owing to the fact that many patients unknowingly have SIBO.
+You may notice that these probiotics have tons of great reviews, probably owing to the fact that many patients unknowingly have SIBO.

-Lactobacilli and bifidobaceria based probiotics
+Lactobacilli and bifidobacteria-based probiotics